 I always put the voice of the student at the core of discussions.
 I have supported students through many difficult experiences and personal difficulties, whilst also assisting students with breakdown in supervisory arrangements at critical stages of their candidature.

 The PGR students noted that they received an excellent student experience.
 The support I provided had a positive impact on not only the student experience but also their wellbeing.
 One candidate in particular had a number of personal difficulties, coupled with a breakdown in supervisory arrangements at a critical stage of the candidature.
 I played a pivotal role in changing the supervisors and was instrumental in providing the pastoral support to enable this student to keep going.
 The student was awarded her PhD with no corrections.”

 Maria describes the long term impact of her work:

-“Over two years ago, the College felt that it would be beneficial to create a PGR Academy for our postgraduate community.
+“Over two years ago, the Faculty felt that it would be beneficial to create a PGR Academy for our postgraduate community.
 When I received my award I was the Postgraduate Administrator and have since become the Postgraduate Research Academy Manager.
 I continue to work closely with the students, providing the same level of student experience to all our PGRS.

 Some of our completed students (especially overseas) keep in contact with me, and one student in particular visits Swansea from Saudi Arabia each year and we arrange to meet.
 The Faculty has had more admissions on the basis of ‘good word’ about the level of student support provided by the Faculty and University.”